literatecomputing/transcribe-with-whisper/README.md

 ## What this does

 - Takes a video file (.mp4, .mov, or .mkv) and creates an audio-only file (.wav) for Whisper to process.
 I think that only mp4 files are likely to display in your browser, but don't know right now.
+It should also work on audio-only files, though it may need some fairly simple modifications to do that.

 - Separates who is speaking when (speaker diarization using [pyannote/speaker-diarization](https://huggingface.co/pyannote/speaker-diarization), a free AI model)

 https://huggingface.co/pyannote/segmentation-3.0